theme222/WeirdGunGameCalc/README.md

 No idea how to use cmake lol

 ## Usage
-Currently only supported on linux (If enough people complain I'll try to compile it to windows).
 Run by providing options as filters.
 Look in `Commands.sh` for example commands to run (Those are the ones I use for the `InterestingBuilds` directory.)
-You can look at the full list of possible flags by running `./Calculator --help`.
+You can look at the full list of possible flags by running `Calculator --help`.

 ## Algorithm Analysis